iontodirel/cpp_libraries/README.md

 more than ever.

 There are a lot of libraries for C++ out there, there is even a larger number of C libraries, that can be used directly from C++.
-I think it's kind of sad that they all follow different styles and have different designs, and serve different purposes.
+But they all follow different styles, have different designs, and serve different purposes.
-Each trying to introduce the same concept, or thing again, and again, for different reasons, or reinventing the wheel, because it's missing from the standard library. **sai** tries to provide a comprehensive and rich set of libraries, for everyone.
+Each trying to introduce the same concept, and incompatible abstractions again, and again, for varios reasons, reinventing the wheel, because they are missing from the standard library. **sai** tries to provide a comprehensive and rich set of libraries, for everyone.
 On the other side, Windows for example provides a very large amount of APIs and features, C++ needs to tap into that in a modern, usable and easy way.

 The name **sai** is a word play of the word "say", or "saying", which means we say, or express what we want to do, and the machine does it for us.